Reactor restarts, but Japan's energy policy in flux

 “The grid is the most important and the first priority is access,” said Tetsunari Iida, executive director of the Institute for Sustainable Energy Policies.

-A government advisory panel is in favor of such reforms, but how much progress can be made is far from clear.
+A government advisory panel is in favour of such reforms, but how much progress can be made is far from clear.

 “This is now the big debate and it will be a very messy discussion,” said Fujitsu Research’s Schulz.